silverton-io/buz/site/docs/index.md

 # Quickstart

-To dive head-first into an example of running Honeypot locally with a three-node [Redpanda](https://github.com/redpanda-data/) cluster, [Kowl](https://github.com/cloudhut/kowl/) for observability, and [Materialize](https://github.com/MaterializeInc/materialize) as a streaming DB please see the [Quickstart](quickstart/getting-started/).
+To dive head-first into an example of running Honeypot locally with a three-node [Redpanda](https://github.com/redpanda-data/) cluster, [Kowl](https://github.com/cloudhut/kowl/), and [Materialize](https://github.com/MaterializeInc/materialize) please see the [Quickstart](quickstart/getting-started/).

 # Philosophy